jaysoftic/indian-famous-cuisine-recommendation/README.md

  ![GIF](readme_resources/projectDemo.gif)

 ## Overview
-- In this project i used indian food data set from kaggle you can get it [here](https://www.kaggle.com/nehaprabhavalkar/indian-food-101)
+- In this project i have used indian food data set from kaggle you can get it from [here](https://www.kaggle.com/nehaprabhavalkar/indian-food-101)
-- I analyse the data set and make it in shape that i help me to build a recommendation model
+- I have analyzed the data set and make it in shape that it help me to build a recommendation model
-- Here i use Cosine Similarity to build a recommendation model.
+- Here i have used Cosine Similarity to build a recommendation model.
-- cosine similarity is nothing but a degree between two data points or two similar type of data
+- Cosine similarity is nothing but a degree between two data points or two similar type of data
   ![GIF](readme_resources/cosine_similarity.png)

 - I made web app using flask, javascript, bootstrap, css and HTML you can find all the files inside directory of **Indian Cuisine Recommendation** Repository

-- Here i used [bing_image_downloader](https://pypi.org/project/bing-image-downloader/) to scrape and download all dishes images
+- Here i have used [bing_image_downloader](https://pypi.org/project/bing-image-downloader/) to scrape and download all dishes images

-- Here i used [youtubesearchpython](https://pypi.org/project/youtube-search-python/) to get unique id of recipe vidoes from youtube.
-Later on i am showing it on front end side as embedded video.
+- Here i have used [youtubesearchpython](https://pypi.org/project/youtube-search-python/) to get unique id of recipe vidoes from youtube which i have demonstrated at front end side as embedded video of recipe.

 ## Technologies Used